Mrityunjay20/Mrityunjay20/README.md

 I'm a Full-stack developer who loves to work with modern technologies.
 My goal is to provide value to the large community of designers and developers.

-I started my journey as a web developer in my first year on engineering, when I first got fascinated by the bacekdn development and wanted to build amazing experiences for the web.
+I started my journey as a web developer in my first year on engineering, when I first got fascinated by the backend development and wanted to build amazing experiences for the web.
 Ever since I have fallen in love with web development and spend most of my days taking my skills to the next-level.
 <br>

 ## 🌐 Socials: